Morteux/AliceWorkshop/README.md

 ### Tab Characters
 - Add a column called "Extra" in each Character, with external links and useful videos to learn about the mentioned character.
-- Bug: filtered prereleased characters showed if already in DB API.

 ### Tab Teams Search
 - Hide/show character builds behind icons for each team.